Nyrius ARIES Prime HDMI transmitter:

 Q: Will it transmit signals through walls or concrete ceilings?

 A: Almost all HDMI transmitters are strong enough to send audio/video through walls and ceilings.
-However, it's better to check the operating range of the kit.
+However, this may seriously impact the effective range of your wireless HDMI kit.
+It is best to make sure you are doing so at a much closer distance than the maximum range as stated by the kit.

-Q: Do I need to have a Wi-F for it to work?
+Q: Do I need to have a Wi-Fi network for it to work?

 A: No. Any wireless HDMI system has its own wireless transmission independent of Wi-Fi networks.